defeat the enemy, strongholds and spiritual warfare

 I realized I needed to teach these online business owners how to market their products or services.
 So, I launched the education brand that I run today.
 It started with a website where I wrote blogs and then became a YouTube channel that grew quickly and has continued to grow for almost seven years.
 I have been an online entrepreneur for about seven years now.

 People kept asking me about YouTube strategy, so I started a sister brand called Creator Fast Track.
-And then I started a podcast called Work Less, Earn More about three years ago now.
+I started a podcast called Work Less, Earn More about three years ago.
 I also started a company called Startup Society, which provides everything an online business owner needs to know to start and grow their business.

-I know this is a lot so while these things all work together as an ecosystem, I keep them separate and speak to their unique audiences because I don’t want to confuse people with too many different offers from one brand.
-Even though I am a multi-passionate person who wants to do everything, it can be confusing when one brand tries to do everything.
+I know this is a lot, so while these things all work together as an ecosystem, I keep them separate and speak to their unique audiences because I don’t want to confuse people with too many different offers from one brand.
+Even though I am a multi-passionate person who wants to do everything, it cannot be very clear when one brand tries to do everything.

 Podcast vs. YouTube: Multi-Passionate People Still Need to Choose One

-Stef: There are a lot of people in my audience who are multi-passionate like that, and they think they can have three or four companies at a time.
+Stef: Many people in my audience are multi-passionate like that and think they can have three or four companies simultaneously.
 I tell them one at a time.
-You can do everything, but you can only successfully start one thing at a time.
+You can do everything but can only successfully start one thing at a time.

 HOW GILLIAN CHOSE YOUTUBE AS HER LONG-FORM CONTENT METHOD